 The real estate market was also dynamic at the beginning of 2023 and required our years of experience and extensive expertise.
 Our brokers were able to successfully close many real estate transactions thanks to their know-how, their good knowledge of local laws and regulations, and our good real estate network.

-Best value apartment we could sell.
+Best value apartment we´ve sold.

 The cheapest apartment we were able to sell was a bright 1-room condominium in the center of Leipzig with balcony and underground parking space for 145,000.00 euros.

 Buying a 1-room apartment is very popular.
 For many singles and young couples, a 1-room apartment is a practical and cost-effective option, as it is often cheaper than a larger apartment.
 However, there is also the possibility of using a small apartment as a second home.